4 Channel Partner Program Managing Approaches for Vendors.

-This resulted in partners having to adjust their schedule and prioritize their work around the convenience of vendors.
+This resulted in partners having to adjust their schedules and prioritize their work around the convenience of vendors.

 Nowadays, such scenarios may exist but are combined with digital resources.

 Partners require vendors to make their lives more convenient, not the other way around.
 Whatever the information, vendors must make a comprehensive catalog of diverse, relevantly informative resources always available.
 In addition, vendors need to routinely audit and/or clean-out content that no longer applies.

 3) [Constructively] Assist During Lead Generation Process